Walk Peru's Inca Trail and Palccoyo Rainbow Mountain

 Vaccinations

 Nothing compulsory, we recommend protection against typhoid, tetanus, polio and hepatitis A. Please consult your travel clinic for the latest advice on Malaria, Dengue and Zika Virus.
 Please take preventative measures to avoid mosquito bites - these include mosquito repellent as well as long trousers and long sleeve shirts to cover up when necessary.
 Please note many countries in Central America, South America and the Caribbean require a yellow fever vaccination certificates if travelling from infected areas.
 A detailed list of these countries can be found on the NaTHNaC website - http://travelhealthpro.org.uk/countries.
 Also on the NaTHNaC site there is a list of Countries (and specific areas within a country) which are at risk of infection and a vaccination is therefore recommended.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Information regarding vaccinations and travel health advice can be found by on the NaTHNaC website and from your local healthcare provider.
 Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.

 Award Winning Explore Leaders